F1 2027 Silly Season: Driver lineup predictions

 Charles Leclerc – Oliver Bearman

-Hamilton will likely retire after two seasons in red.
-Especially if Leclerc continues beating him.
-The Monégasque will obviously stay long-term, rumours say he has a contract until 2029 (!), but who will his teammate be?
+Hamilton will likely move away from Ferrari (or retire).
+Especially if Leclerc continues beating him with such an impressive margin.
+The Monégasque pilot will obviously stay long-term, rumours say he has a contract until 2029, but who will his teammate be?

-Three options seem likely: A return to Sainz, a promotion of Bearman, or bringing in a solid number two driver like Gasly.
+Three options seem possible: A promotion of Bearman, a return to Sainz, or bringing in a solid number two driver like Gasly.

-Sainz is a very solid option, he left Ferrari on good terms, and he is close to Leclerc’s level.
-The only problem is that his driving style is very different, so the team will have to build a car that suits just one of their two drivers if Sainz joins.
+Sainz is a decent secondary option.
+He left Ferrari on good terms, and he is somewhat close to Leclerc’s level.
+The only problem is that his driving style is very different to Leclerc’s, so the team will have to build a car that suits just one of their two drivers if Sainz joins.
+Not exactly ideal.

 Red Bull